mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

     Print("Before calling ChangeX function: pt.x=" + pt.X);

-    //Call a function to change the value of X in the point ChangeX(pt);
+    // Call a function to change the value of X in the point ChangeX(pt);

     Print("After ChangeX: pt.x=" + pt.X);